thetimmorland/mdsrs/README.md

 MDSRS Parses all `**/*.md` files in its starting directory and uses those files to create flash cards.

-Basic Cards (Front and Back) take can be defined in lists anywhere in your markdown file.
+Basic Cards (Front and Back) can be defined in lists anywhere in your markdown file.

 ```md
 - front: back